OrlaBr/community-woodlands-project/README.md

 #### Features Left to Implement

+ - Add pop up message when people have clicked on submit in contact form
+ - Add a pop up modal to encourage people to sign up to newsletter
  - Development of the blog to include archives and a search function
  - Development of the footer to include future sponsors and partners section